When you’re first starting out…

 Without first “getting their feet wet” with some free stuff…

 To see if home recording is something they’ll actually enjoy.

-With my review of the Top FREE Recording Software Options of 2016.
+With my list of the Top FREE Recording Software Options of 2017.

 The 3 Best Options…

-After much research on this subject, I discovered that you basically have 3 options:
+After days of in-depth research on this subject, what I discovered is that newbies basically have 3 FREE options to choose from: